arxvl/eclipse-rpg/README.md

-# Eclipse: Shadow of the Dargon
+# Eclipse: Shadow of the Dragon

 A text-based role-playing game inspired by classic games.
 Players can choose a starter class (Warrior, Mage, or Rogue), explore different locations, battle monsters, buy weapons/armor/potions, and defeat the dragon to save the town.